payaldadhwal/Mobile_AppUser_Interaction_Analysis/README.md

 ## 🔍 Project Overview

-This project analyzes user interaction data from a mobile application to understand user behavior, session patterns, and engagement drivers.
+This project analyzes user interaction data from a mobile application to understand user behavior and engagement patterns.

-The analysis includes **data cleaning, exploratory data analysis (EDA), and statistical hypothesis testing** to evaluate whether features like subscription status and push notifications impact user engagement.

 ---